Designing Your Event-Driven Architecture

 2. Click Open Application Domain.

-The graph view displays the events and applications in the application domain and any other application domains that contain related objects.
+The graph view displays the latest version of events and applications in the application domain and any other application domains that contain related objects.

 Screenshot showing the options described in the surrounding text.

-3. Click in the bottom right corner to display the legend for the graph view to learn what the icons mean.
+3. Click to display the legend for the graph view to learn what the icons mean.

 Screenshot showing the options described in the surrounding steps